javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 Here the server responds that it supports the extension "deflate-frame", and only SOAP of the requested subprotocols.

-## WebSocket data
+## Data transfer

 WebSocket communication consists of "frames" -- data fragments, that can be sent from either side, and can be of several kinds:

 - "text frames" -- contain text data that parties send to each other.
 - "binary data frames" -- contain binary data that parties send to each other.
 - "ping/pong frames" are used to check the connection, sent from the server, the browser responds to these automatically.
-- "connection close frame" and a few other service frames.
+- there's also "connection close frame" and a few other service frames.

 In the browser, we directly work only with text or binary frames.

 **WebSocket `.send()` method can send either text or binary data.**

-A call `socket.send(body)` allows `body` in string or a binary format, including `Blob`, `ArrayBuffer`, etc. No settings required: just send it out.
+A call `socket.send(body)` allows `body` in string or a binary format, including `Blob`, `ArrayBuffer`, etc. No settings required: just send it out in any format.

 **When we receive the data, text always comes as string.
 And for binary data, we can choose between `Blob` and `ArrayBuffer` formats.**

-The `socket.bufferType` is `"blob"` by default, so binary data comes in Blobs.
+That's set by `socket.bufferType` property, it's `"blob"` by default, so binary data comes as `Blob` objects.

 [Blob](info:blob) is a high-level binary object, it directly integrates with `<a>`, `<img>` and other tags, so that's a sane default.
 But for binary processing, to access individual data bytes, we can change it to `"arraybuffer"`: